Wednesday, December 6, 2023

 Why I taught my son Design Pattern even before Data Structure...

+Software is beyond memorizing the syntax of a specific programming language - we must get a clear image of the big picture.
 Studying design patterns helps a software developer get the big picture - from a designer's perspective.
 Knowing the common design patterns enables us to understand how different parts of the software are related to each other.
 Not only this, but knowledge of design patterns helps to communicate with other developers in a more object-oriented way.

 Let me give you an example.